matplotlib/matplotblog/content/posts/mpl-for-making-diagrams/index.md

 ---
-title: "Mpl for Making Diagrams"
+title: "Matplotlib for Making Diagrams"
 date: 2020-02-19T12:57:07-05:00
 draft: false
 description: "How to use Matplotlib to make diagrams."